In this article

 Standard Meal Allowance Method

-The IRS also offers a simplified approach called the “standard meal allowance.”
-Instead of itemizing meal expenses, employees can claim a set per diem amount of meals and incidental expenses (M&IE).
+The IRS offers a simplified "per diem" approach.
+Instead of tracking every coffee and sandwich, employees claim a set daily amount for meals and incidental expenses (M&IE).

-For instance, in 2025, the standard meal allowance is $68 per day for most U.S. locations.
-This method reduces the need for keeping meal receipts and simplifies the reimbursement process.
+• Standard rate: For 2026, the standard meal allowance is $68 per day for most U.S. locations.

 Personal Activities During Business Travel